 #3 The Package Might Not Move Immediately

-After the package clears customs, it is definitely slated for the next part of the journey, but many circumstances can cause the package to sit in place for an indefinite amount of time after clearing customs.
+After the package has completed clearance at customs, it is definitely slated for the next part of the journey, but many circumstances can cause the package to sit in place for an indefinite amount of time after clearing customs.

 It mostly depends on shipping priority and the magnitude of shipping passing through that location.
 The package might just have to wait its turn for a while before it can get back on the road and to the next stop on its journey.
 We go into further detail about the process your package goes through when it arrives at customs in other articles.
 Learn more here.